solargrammars/solargrammars.github.io/_drafts/color-gates.md

 word or sentence can be understood in terms of the interplay between its words and tokens?
-For a given description, is it a specific character pattern that impact the most on the changes on color  generation?
+For a given description, is it a specific character pattern that impact the most on the changes at color  generation?
 What are the common subword structures that command or condition more strongly the color generation?

-In order to answer those questions, we need a way to quantify the contribution of character and word level representations ... `together`.
-Lets say we train a model which learns a character based feature vector that is also combined with a word vector.
-Both vectors are combined and then used to generate an associated vector.
+In order to answer those questions, we need a way to quantify the contribution of character and word level representations ... *together*.
+Lets say we train a model which learns a character based feature vector from each word present in a description.
+And then we combine such vector with a pretrained vector, also associated to the target word?
 Which one contributes more to minimize the loss, lets say, expressed as the MSE between the generated color and the ground truth.